Getting your Trinity Audio player ready...

 Godhood?

-“So, Gluttony, you think I could kill your family.
-If that’s true.
-It must mean I can kill you.
+“So, Gluttony, you think I can kill your family.
+If that’s true, it must mean I can kill you.
 I’m passing on your offer.”

 “You can’t do anything without knowledge.
 And he knows you don’t have it.
 Terrible choice, Bramwell-Gates.”